 All authorized users are responsible for assuring safeguards for the PII.
-Authorized users will be provided training as to the appropriate use of the system.
+Authorized users will be provided training as to the appropriate use of PETALS/PETALS CS.

 Section 3.
 Retention of Information

 The following questions are intended to outline how long information will be retained after the initial collection.